(Adopted October 2015; updated August 2017; updated December 2020)

 2. Support compulsory voting with compulsory preferential voting.

-3. Introduce a Charter of Rights for Queensland.
+3. Introduce a comprehensive and enforceable Charter of Rights for Queensland, including political and economic rights.

 4. Introduce fixed three year terms for the Legislative Assembly.